Supercorrelated decay in a quasiperiodic nonlinear waveguide: From Markovian to non-Markovian transitions: Mobility edges in two-photon subspace

-In this expression, the numerator \(2J^2\) reflects the product of hopping amplitudes associated with the second-order process, while the denominator corresponds to the energy difference between the intermediate state and the initial or final states.
+where $(\sqrt{2}J)^2$ represents the product of hopping amplitudes associated with the second-order process, and the denominator corresponds to the energy difference between the intermediate state $|m,m+1\rangle$ and the initial $|m,m\rangle$ or final $|m+1,m+1\rangle$ states.
+As $U$ increases, the energy offset grows larger, leading to a reduction in the transfer efficiency of quasiparticle.
+Additionally, the energy spectrum of the doublon state narrows, as shown in Fig.~\ref{fig2m}.
+We refer interesting readers to Ref.~\cite{Mansikkam2022}, where the authors provide a detailed derivation of the effective transition for the $N$-photons case, extending beyond the doublon scenario.

-If the system is initially prepared with only two-photon (doublon) states populated, it can be effectively described by a "Doublon Hamiltonian" in the limit \( U \gg J \)~\cite{Petrosyan2007,ValienteP2008,Wang2008}.
-By defining the number operator in the single-photon subspace as \( n_j = a_{j}^{\dagger}a_j \), the effective Hamiltonian can be derived to second order in \( J/U \), and involves the doublon creation operator,
+If the system is initially prepared with only two-photon (doublon) states populated, it can be effectively described by a "Doublon Hamiltonian" in the limit $ U \gg J $~\cite{Petrosyan2007,ValienteP2008,Wang2008}.
+By defining the number operator in the single-photon subspace as $ n_j = a_{j}^{\dagger}a_j $, the effective Hamiltonian can be derived to second order in $ J/U $, and involves the doublon creation operator,

 and the annihilation operator,